GoobyFRS/grhost-web/pages/legal/service-level-agreement.md

 **Maximum Customer Service Credit.** The aggregated maximum number of Client Service Credits you can claim for any Downtime periods that occur in a single calendar month shall not exceed 1 month of service credit added to your credit balance.

+***

 **Uptime SLA Exclusions:** This Uptime SLA does not apply to any performance issues caused by:

-- Factors outside of GR Host’s reasonable control
+- Factors outside of GR Hosts' reasonable control
 - Factors that result from actions or inactions of you and any third parties

+No service credit shall be available under the Terms of Service for interruptions, suspensions, or terminations of service arising from or related to any violation of this Policy.